rstemmer/musicdb/README.md

-## Social
+## Socialize

 Providing and maintaining open source software comes with some downsides and a lot of work.
 I'd like to know if anyone is using this software, and what you are doing with it. :smiley:

 So feel free to use the new [GitHub Discussions](https://github.com/rstemmer/musicdb/discussions) feature to provide some feedback.
+Or simply ☆ the repository.

 You can also follow my project account [@MusicDBProject](https://twitter.com/MusicDBProject) on Twitter and share some screenshots :wink: